Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 These unattractive color images are retained in the HLA because they are often still very useful scientifically (e.g., to differentiate between a cosmic ray and a real source), even if they are not always so pleasing to look at.

-9. How can I download the color preview images?
-Can I download full size jpeg images?
+10. How can I download the color preview images?
+Can I download full size JPEG images?

 The color preview images seen after clicking on the Images tab can be downloaded the normal way you download files from your browser (e.g., right click on the image and use the "save image as" feature).